rnabioco/rockyrna/content/post/2018/rna-club-feb-6.md

 Description: "CU RNA Club will be held February 6 2018 on the University of Colorado Anschutz Medical Campus."
 ---

-CU RNA Club will be held on **February 6 2018** on the University of Colorado Anschutz Medical Campus.
+The next Evening with RNA will be held on **February 6 2018** on the University of Colorado Anschutz Medical Campus.

 <!--more-->